rizinorg/rizin/BUILDING.md

 ### Build system-wide, in `/usr/local`

-This is the default configuration and it allows you to install your built rizin version while keeping, if provided, the rizin version shipped by your distribution in `/usr`.
+This is the default configuration and it allows you to install your built Rizin version while keeping, if provided, the Rizin version shipped by your distribution in `/usr`.

 ```